Brewers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have won 29 of the 50 games they were the moneyline favorite this season (58%).
+- The Brewers have won 58.8% of the games this season when they were the moneyline favorite (30-21).

-- The Brewers have a 60.8% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probablility in this matchup gives the Brewers a 57.4% chance to win.

-- In the 107 games in which oddsmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 44 times (44-58-5).
+- Milwaukee has had an over/under set by oddsmakers 108 times, and have combined with opponents to go over the total in 45 of those games (45-58-5).

-- The Brewers have collected a 4-6-0 record against the spread this season.
+- The Brewers have covered 40% of their games this season, going 4-6-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!